aces/Loris-MRI/docs/scripts_md/seriesuid2fileid.md

 # NAME

-seriesuid2fileid -- a script that displays relevant information and tracks the status of an acquired imaging series based on the series UID as an input argument (provided as a STDIN).
+seriesuid2fileid -- a script that displays a report about the pipeline insertion progress and outcome (including MRI violation status) of imaging datasets, based on series UID(s) provided as STDIN.

 # SYNOPSIS